“Let food be thy medicine and medicine be thy food.”

 - Does this mean you never need supplements?
 No. It simply means we should all focus on food first, and supplements second, and make our decisions wisely.
 Usually, autoimmune symptoms don’t disappear overnight, so it’s not uncommon to have supplement needs as we heal.

 - Read the labels carefully.
 One of the most common places food intolerances sneak back into a healing diet is through supplements and medication.
 How frustrating to work so hard avoiding trigger foods, only to discover you’re eating them daily in your medicine!
 Read the ingredient list carefully.
 If you don’t recognize a word, do a google search to learn more.
 Look for allergen statements on the label, which will tell you if a supplement contains things like wheat, soy or dairy.
-Also, try and find the source of the nutrient itself.
-For example, 99% of Vitamin C supplements are derived from GMO corn.
-The ones derived from another source say corn-free on the label.
-Similarly, most probiotic supplements contain traces of dairy, so look for bottles that are certified dairy-free.
+For medications, you can confirm ingredients with a pharmacist.

 - Choose brands with third-party testing.
 Since the supplement industry has very little oversight, supplement fraud is a huge problem.
 Some bottles contain ingredients not listed on the label, and others contain much lower amounts of the supplement itself.
 High-quality brands do third-party testing, which they advertise on their website.
 This means that their supplements are tested by an independent lab to prove purity and potency.
 Note: this is very different than “in-house” testing.

 - Try one supplement at a time.
 When you’re trying to determine whether or not a supplement will help you, you need to minimize the variables.
 If you start taking 6 supplements at once, and then you improve or get worse, you won’t know the cause.
 Supplements should give you measurable improvement.
 They’re not something to take just because someone told you they’re good for you.